smittytone/OpenWeather-Python/README.md

-# OpenWeather-Python
+# OpenWeather-Python 2.0.1

-Α Python integration for the OpenWeather API.

-The class it contains allows you to make one of two possible calls to [OpenWeather’s API](https://openweathermap.org/api/one-call-api).
+The class this integration contains allows you to make calls to [OpenWeather’s One Call API 1.0](https://openweathermap.org/api/one-call-api).

 Access to the API is controlled by key.
-[Register for developer access](https://openweathermap.org/appid) to obtain your key.
+You will need to [register for developer access](https://openweathermap.org/appid) to obtain your key.

-**Note** Rhis class does not parse the incoming data, which is highly complex.
+**Note** This class does not parse the incoming data, which is highly complex.
 It is up to your application to extract the data you require.

 ## Python Requests

 The library uses the Python `Requests` module or equivalent to issue HTTP requests to the API and process the responses.
 Your code will need to import `Requests` and pass an instance into the library’s constructor.

-The library does not import `requests` itself in order to support different species of Python, such as [MicroPython](https://micropyhon.org) and [CircuitPython](https://circuitpython.org) which have slightly different implementations of `Requests`.
+The library does not import `requests` itself in order to support different species of Python, such as [MicroPython](https://micropyhon.org) and [CircuitPython](https://circuitpython.org) which have different implementations of `Requests`.
+For instance:

 ```python
 # MicroPython example